geeknam/asx-terminus/README.md

 - [x] Add progress bar when loading data
 - [ ] Add Portfolio Return
 - [ ] Add Return Rate (%)

+### Disclaimer

+This software should not be used as a financial advisor, it is for educational use only.
+Absolutely no warranty is implied with this product.
+By using this software you release the author(s) from any liability regarding the use of this software.
+You can lose money because this program probably has some errors in it, so use it at your own risk.
+And please don't take risks with money you can't afford to lose.